joshbegley/nyt-latest/README.md

 `The administration provided some insight into the terms that were agreed upon between Indonesia and the United States, hinting at how other vague and hastily negotiated deals may turn out.`\
 https://nytimes.com/2025/07/22/us/politics/trump-indonesia-trade-deal.html

-**Petitti stands by Big Ten's favored CFP plan: 'Fans will gravitate' to play-ins**\
+**Petitti stands by Big Ten's CFP plan, calls 6-3 in league play 'a great record'**\
 `Petitti said a field determined by conference standings, rather than CFP rankings, would make the selection process more objective.`\
 https://nytimes.com/athletic/6509205/2025/07/22/tony-petitti-big-ten-cfp-expansion/